-The 'Infl. -min' (Influence, min. room temperature) determines how much the desired flow temperature should be increased.
+The 'Infl. -min.'
+(Influence, min. room temperature) determines how much the desired flow temperature should be increased.

-Use this influence type to avoid a too low room temperature.
-This could e.g. be caused by windy surroundings.
+Use this influence to avoid a too low room temperature.

-A typical setting will be -4.0 for 'Infl. -max' and 4.0 for 'Infl. -min'!
+A typical setting will be -4.0 for 'Infl. -max.' and 4.0 for 'Infl. -min.'